 DCP Midstream is a 50-50 joint venture between Enbridge Inc. and Phillips 66.

-We transport natural gas thousands of miles across the United States through a complex network of gathering and transmission pipelines, designed to safely, quickly and efficiently transport natural gas from its origin to areas of high demand.
+We transport natural gas thousands of miles across the United States through a complex network of transmission pipelines, designed to safely, quickly and efficiently transport natural gas from its origin to areas of high demand.

 These assets include: